Twelve Things All First Time Cruisers Get Wrong

-Obviously you’ll want your first cruise to be extra special (who wouldn’t?) but unless you can always afford to book the Presidential Suite don’t book it for your first cruise and find you’re forever comparing your future cabins to it.
-By the same token don’t book an inside cabin to pop your cruise cherry with just because it’s the cheapest option and you don’t want to waste money if you don’t like it.
+Obviously you’ll want your first cruise to be extra special (who wouldn’t?) but unless you can always afford to book the Presidential Suite avoid booking it for your first cruise or you’ll find you’re forever comparing your future cabins to it.
+By the same token don’t book an inside cabin as a first experience just because it’s the cheapest option (and you don’t want to waste money if you don’t like it).

 Our advice (budget depending) would be for either an outside or balcony cabin but try to relax, no matter what you end up going for we’re sure you’ll have a great time and just remember – your cabin isn’t meant to be a prison; there’s lots of ship to explore!

-Obviously we’re not advising you to leave it at home (that’d be awful advice!) but don’t do as so many first time cruisers do and pack it in your suitcase.
-There’s nothing more embarrassing than having to root through your unmentionables in the check-in terminal looking for it as everyone looks on smiling – Pop it in a handbag or pocket so it’s close to hand.
+Obviously we’re not advising you to leave it at home (nobody has time for those type of disasters), but many first time cruisers do pack it in their suitcase.
+There’s nothing more embarrassing than having to root through your unmentionables at the check-in terminal searching for it as everyone looks on smiling.

 Don’t Buy Lots of Foreign Currency